Multiset Combinatorial Gray Codes with Application to Proximity Sensor Networks: 1D Code Construction and Sequence Length Bounds

 \section{1D Code Construction and Sequence Length Bounds}

-The 1D color mapping problem is to seek for the minimal number of colors, $k$, such that a (cyclic) $m$-distinguishable color code on $\mathcal{G}_M$ exists, for given $m$ and $M$.
-In this section, we consider an equivalent problem: For given $k$ and $m$, maximize the value $M$ such that a (cyclic) $m$-distinguishable color code on $\mathcal{G}_M$ (or $\mathcal{G}^c_M$) with $k$ colors exists.
+The 1D color mapping problem is to seek for the minimal number of colors, $k=K_M(m)$, such that an $m$-distinguishable color code on $\mathcal{G}_M$ exists, for given $m$ and $M$.
+In this section, we consider an equivalent problem: For given $k$ and $m$, maximize the grid size $M$ such that an $m$-distinguishable color code on $\mathcal{G}_M$ with $k$ colors exists.
+Precisely speaking, let $M_m(k)$ denote the maximum value $M$ such that an $m$-distinguishable color code on $\mathcal{G}_M$ with $k$ colors exists.
+We have